freeCodeCamp/guide/src/pages/python/itertools/index.md

 ### chain()

-The chain() function takes several iterators as arguments and returns a single iterator that produces the contents of all of them as though they came from one sequence
+The chain() function takes several iterators as arguments and returns a single iterator that produces the contents of all of them as though they came from one sequence.

 ```py
 import itertools